 You can do this by:

-- understanding the required skills necessary for you to do your research and to complete your doctorate on time
+- understanding the required skills necessary to do your research and complete your doctorate on time

 - planning and undertaking activities to develop or enhance these skills